natbutter/GPUforHPC/_episodes/01-IntroSetup.md

 **Mac OSX**

 If you have Mac product newer than about 2014 you probably don't have CUDA-capable GPU card in there.
 This was done for various reasons.
 Nevertheless, there are still drivers from NVIDA, and a few options with external GPUS.
 But good luck, you are on your own.
-For now, you can do the Artmeis examples!
+For now, you can do the Artemis examples!